The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Main Result

-In the first case, where the expected payoff at the Nash equilibrium is greater than a threshold, we show there is an Adversarial Defense.
-We define $\prov_\textsc{Defense}$ as follows. $\prov_\textsc{Defense}$ first learns a low-error classifier $f$, then sends $f$ to the party that is attacking the Defense, then receives queries $\xs$, and simulates $(\ys,b) = \prov_\textsc{Nash}(f,\xs)$.
-The bit $b = 1$ if $\prov_\textsc{Nash}$ thinks it is attacked.
-Finally, $\prov_\textsc{Defense}$ replies with $b' = 1$ if $b = 1$, and if $b = 0$ it replies with $b'=1$ if the fraction of queries on which $f(\xs)$ and $\ys$ differ is high.
-Careful analysis shows $\prov_\textsc{Defense}$ is an Adversarial Defense.
-In the second case, where the expected payoff at the Nash equilibrium is below the threshold, we have either a Watermark or a Transferable Attack.
-The reason that there are two cases is due to the details of the definition of $\mathcal{G}$.
-Full proof can be found in Appendix~\ref{apx:mainthm}. \end{proof}
+\begin{proof}[Proof (Sketch).]
+The intuition of the proof relies on the complementary nature of Definitions~\ref{def:watermarkfull} and~\ref{def:defense3}.
+Specifically, every attempt to remove a fixed Watermark can be transformed to a potential Adversarial Defense, and vice versa.
+We define a zero-sum game $\mathcal{G}$ between circuits for watermarking $\ver_n$ and circuits attempting to remove a watermark $\prov_n$.
+The set of (pure) strategies of each player are all possible circuits that can be realized with size $S_{\ver}(n)$ and $S_{\prov}(n)$, and the payoff is determined by the probability that the errors and rejections meet specific requirements.
+It is well known that this two-player zero-sum game admits a Nash equilibrium (NE) and the value of the game is unique \cite{v1928theorie}.
+Let $\{\ver_n^{\textsc{Nash}}\}_n$ and $\{\prov_n^{\textsc{Nash}}\}_n$ be the NE strategies of Alice and Bob respectively.
+For each $n \in \N$, a careful analysis shows that depending on the value of the game, we have a Watermark, an Adversarial Defense, or a Transferable Attack.
+In the first case, where the expected payoff at the NE is greater than a threshold, we show there is an Adversarial Defense.
+As an illustration, consider some $n \in \N$, for which we define $\prov_n^{\textsc{Defense}}$ as follows. $\prov_n^{\textsc{Defense}}$ first learns a low-error classifier $f$, then sends $f$ to the party that is attacking the Defense, then receives queries $\xs$, and simulates $(\ys,b) = \prov_n^{\textsc{Nash}}(f,\xs)$.
+The bit $b = 1$ if $\prov_n^{\textsc{Nash}}$ thinks it is attacked.
+Finally, $\prov_n^{\textsc{Defense}}$ replies with $b' = 1$ if $b = 1$, and if $b = 0$ it replies with $b'=1$ if the fraction of queries on which $f(\xs)$ and $\ys$ differ is high.
+Careful analysis shows $\prov_n^{\textsc{Defense}}$ is an Adversarial Defense.
+In the second case, where the expected payoff at the NE is below the threshold, we have either a Watermark or a Transferable Attack.
+The full proof can be found in Appendix~\ref{apx:mainthm}. \end{proof}

-Our Definitions~\ref{def:watermarkfull},~\ref{def:defense3},~\ref{def:transferableadvexp} and Theorem~\ref{thm:maininformal} are phrased with respect to a \emph{fixed} learning task, while VC-theory takes an alternate viewpoint that tries to show guarantees on the risk (mostly sample complexity-based) for any distribution.
-However, for DNNs and other modern architectures, moving beyond classical VC-theory is necessary \citep{zhang2021understanding, nagarajan2019uniform}.
-In our case, due to the requirements of our schemes (e.g., \emph{unremovability} and \emph{undetectability}), it may not be feasible to achieve a formalization that applies to all distributions, as in classical VC-theory.
-We end this section with the following observation.